Humbert Roque Versace: Execution and legacy

 On September 26, 1965, North Vietnam's "Liberation Radio" announced the execution of Captain Humbert Roque Versace.
-Versace was executed by firing squad at the U Minh forest swamp and his body was buried there as revenge for his insults to the Viet Cong.
+Versace was executed by firing squad in the U Minh forest swamp and his body was buried there as revenge for his insults to the Viet Cong.

 Versace's remains have never been recovered from the swamp and are now lost.
 His headstone at Arlington National Cemetery is a cenotaph as it stands above an empty grave and can be located in the Memorial section MG-108.

 Upon learning of their son's fate, Marie Teresa Rios Versace and her husband, Colonel Versace, tried to find out what they could about the circumstances.
 She went to Paris in the late 1960s, trying unsuccessfully to see the North Vietnamese delegation as it arrived for peace talks.
 Rios Versace expressed her frustration and anguish in poems.

-Nominations to award Versace the Medal of Honor were initiated in 1969, but the nomination failed and he was posthumously awarded the Silver Star instead.
+Nominations to award Versace the Medal of Honor were initiated in 1969, but the nomination failed, and he was posthumously awarded the Silver Star instead.
 The quest for a Medal of Honor for Versace languished until the "Friends of Rocky Versace" reinitiated the crusade once more in 1999.
 Language added by Congress in the 2002 Defense Authorization Act ended the standoff and authorized the award of the nation's highest military decoration to Versace.

 On July 8, 2002, in a ceremony in the White House East Room, Versace was posthumously awarded the Medal of Honor by President George W. Bush for his heroism, the first time an Army POW had been awarded the nation's highest honor for actions in captivity.
-Present were his surviving siblings, Dr. Stephen Versace, Richard (former coach of the Indiana Pacers), Michael and Trilby Versace.
+Present were his surviving siblings, Dr. Stephen Versace; Richard (former coach of the Indiana Pacers), Michael, and Trilby Versace.
 On November 7, 2008, the Department of the Army announced the revocation of Versace's Silver Star because it was upgraded to the Medal of Honor: